 According to Scripps Research Associate Professor Paul J. Kenny, “What happens in addiction is lethally simple.
 The reward pathways in the brain have been so overstimulated that the system basically turns on itself, adapting to the new reality of addiction, whether its cocaine or cupcakes.”

-In other words, a neurotransmitter that evolved to foster survival usurps free will by seizing control of the equipment.
-Sans free will, addicts spend their lives speeding towards dopamine triggers, shifting into reverse at the drop of a hit of dopamine, and steering clear of anything that threatens to get in the way of scoring their favorite neurotransmitter.
+In other words, a neurotransmitter that evolved to foster survival undermines free will by seizing control of the equipment.
+Sans free will, addicts spend their lives speeding towards dopamine triggers, shifting into reverse to avoid dopamine deprivation, and steering clear of anything that threatens to get in the way of scoring their favorite neurotransmitter.